Virginia Defective Medical Device Attorneys

 - Bair Hugger Blankets – This device has been used for decades in a majority of American hospitals but it has come under increased scrutiny after its inventor called for a recall, and some patients claimed it led to infections.

 - Essure Birth Control - Essure is linked to a wide range of painful side effects and deaths.
 Some women say the coils caused device fracture, leading to damage to body tissues, organ perforation, autoimmune problems and even deaths More than 17,000 lawsuits have been filed against the manufacturer Bayer.

 Lawsuits Over Defective Devices

 Boston Scientific was hit by a $100 million verdict in a transvaginal mesh case in June 2015.
-It has agreed to pay $119 million to settle 3,000 cases.
-In 2014, Johnson & Johnson was reported to have set aside $4 billion for outstanding metal-on-metal claims.
-In 2014, Merck reportedly agreed to settle more than 1,700 NuvaRing lawsuits for $100 million.
+It agreed to pay $119 million to settle 3,000 cases.
+Merck reportedly agreed to settle more than 1,700 NuvaRing lawsuits for $100 million.
 If you have been injured by any defective medical device, it’s important to act fast as there may be deadlines to file suit or take part in the settlements.

-Cooper Hurley has represented clients in cases involving dangerous devices and helped them join class action lawsuits.
+Cooper Hurley Injury Lawyers has represented clients in cases involving dangerous devices and helped them join class action lawsuits.
+People who are hurt by devices intended to help them often suffer years of physical and emotional pain and suffering.
+Taking on big pharma is daunting and difficult on your own.
+Our attorneys are well versed in these products and their dangers.
 Time may be short to make your claim as some of the settlements will close to “new” cases in the near future.
-Call us at 757.455.0077 or toll free at 866-455-6657 for a free consultation.
+Call us at 757.455.0077 for a free consultation.